-Development of Virtual Metacognitive Training for Substance Use Marisha Boyd, Jane J. Kim, Michael R. Krausz Department of Psychiatry, Faculty of Medicine, University of British Columbia, Vancouver, Canada Background This guide is being created based on the existing MCT Metacognitive Training (MCT) is a therapeutic frameworks for other populations and literature approach that aims to provide insight on dysfunctional thought patterns and coping strategies reviews.
-Majority of the content is based on MCT for Pathological Gambling, as these two populations to help individuals find beneficial alternatives through engagement through media and activities. have similar diagnostic features, such as difficulty in These programs have been successful in altering controlling their thoughts and altered executive negative thought patterns in people with anxiety, functions.
-Several activities and psychoeducational schizophrenia, depression and psychosis^{1,2,3}. sections were also inspired by MCT for Depression, People with substance use disorders (SUD) often such as those for self-esteem, cognition and present with concurrent psychiatric disorders2. attributional style.
-Finally, the MCT+ for Psychosis is being used to However, the unique cognitions and life experiences develop a program for individuals.
-Existing MCT faced by people with SUD have not yet been addressed by a MCT program. guides are designed for groups, so this will inform E-mental healthcare has shown to be effective at content creation designed for individual completion. reducing symptoms of a range of psychiatric Unique experiences to SUDs are addressed through disorders, including SUD4.
-People with SUD often experience unmet healthcare needs and stigma in techniques derived from existing literature.
-An the healthcare system5.
-Creating a virtual MCT for emphasis is placed on using language that is easily Substance Use can be a low-barrier support for understandable for all levels of literacy and education people who use drugs. to promote inclusion and facilitate comprehension.
-Objectives - To develop a MCT guide for people with SUD that can be administered online and individually - The MCT guide will: - Create understanding for dysfunctional thought patterns relating to substance use - Be engaging, interactive, and easy to follow
+Development of Virtual Metacognitive Training for Substance Use Marisha Boyd, Jane J. Kim, Michael R. Krausz Department of Psychiatry, Faculty of Medicine, University of British Columbia, Vancouver, Canada Contact: marisha.boyd07@gmail.com

-Population People living with SUD often present with a concurrent disorder, most commonly mood/anxiety disorders4.
+Background Metacognitive Training (MCT) is a therapeutic approach that aims to provide insight on dysfunctional thought patterns and coping strategies to help individuals find beneficial alternatives through engagement through media and activities.
+These programs have been successful in altering negative thought patterns in people with anxiety, schizophrenia, depression and psychosis^{1,2,3}.
+People with substance use disorders (SUD) often present with concurrent psychiatric disorders2.
+However, the unique cognitions and life experiences faced by people with SUD have not yet been addressed by a MCT program.
+E-mental healthcare has shown to be effective at reducing symptoms of a range of psychiatric disorders, including SUD4.
+People with SUD often experience unmet healthcare needs and stigma in the healthcare system5.
+Creating a virtual MCT for Substance Use can be a low-barrier support for people who use drugs.
+Objectives - To develop a MCT guide for people with SUD that can be administered online and individually - The MCT guide will: - Create understanding for dysfunctional thought patterns relating to substance use - Be engaging, interactive, and easy to follow Population People living with SUD often present with a concurrent disorder, most commonly mood/anxiety disorders4.
 We created content that was relevant to experiences and problems people living with SUD face.
 For example, they often face stigma from friends, community members and the healthcare system.
 We focused on creating content that would help people deal with stigma through communication techniques, while also using nonjudgemental language.
 People living with SUD tend to blame themselves for perceived failures, while attributing their successes to outside factors6.
 We tailored the 'Explaining Situations' and 'Relapse' sections to help people understand how to attribute their successes and failures in a less biased manner.
-Media is being developed based on MCT for Pathological Gambling and for Depression, as well as existing literature and e-mental health interventions.
-The guide will use fillable worksheets, images and videos with the goal of reducing the amount of text and engaging users.
-Figure 1: Media example in Rumination section Methods
+Methods